deepakjois/website/source/code.markdown

+---
+pagetitle: Code
+---
 ## Software

 ### Dhun
 [Dhun] is a minimalist, commandline music player for OS X. I wrote this while reading some chapters of the brilliant book [OS X Internals][osxinternals].
 Dhun uses a C interface to OS X libraries to handle audio playback and Spotlight querying on OS X. The rest of the code is written in Ruby.

 [Dhun]: http://github.com/deepakjois/dhun